priestc/moneywagon/README.md

 Moneywagon lets you build a bitcoin wallet application in Python without ever having to rely on a single blockchain API service.
-This library is Python 2 and Python 3 compatible.
+This library is both Python 2 and Python 3 compatible.

 For instance, lets say you are building an application in Python that